About Alan Basham

 Alan Basham is a recently retired faculty member in the Department of Psychology at Eastern Washington University, where he helped to train Mental Health Counselors and School Counselors for over twenty years.
 He has presented multiple times at the Forum monthly meetings.
 At the height of the Vietnam War, Alan joined the U.S. Navy to be trained as a hospital corpsman whose specialty was sea/air rescue and medical evacuation with the Marine Corps.
 In Vietnam, he was one of a handful of Fleet Marine Force medevac corpsmen (MAG-16 Flying Docs) who flew medevac missions with USMC helicopter crews.
 When asked whether he thinks of himself as Navy or Marine Corps, Alan replies, “Both, but I’ve got green blood.
 Semper Fi.”

-I was wandering today through the riverside woods for my usual early morning walk with Sofie, enjoying the peaceful quiet of the forest near my home.
-I was reflecting on how I am less hyper-vigilant when in the outdoors than I used to be, more able just to relax and be present to the good stuff around me.
-I was also aware of a resurging feeling of tension, of apprehension, and of an expectation that something really bad was about to happen.
-So I asked myself (because there was no one there to talk to except Sofie), where is this coming from?
+I became aware of something today that I had not noticed before.
+I was wandering through the riverside woods for my usual early morning walk with Sofie, enjoying the peaceful quiet of the forest near my home.
+I was reflecting on how I have much less tendency to be hyper-vigilant when in the outdoors than I used to, more able just to relax and be present to the good stuff around me.
+This is due in no small part to having been through a pretty intense course of treatment for PTSD called Prolonged Exposure (immersion therapy) a few years ago, with the great skill and support of a VA psychologist.
+As you might imagine, I was grateful for the healing path and the continued growth that has developed in me since then.
+But I was also aware of a resurging feeling of tension, of apprehension, and of an expectation that something really bad was about to happen.
+So I asked myself, since there was no one there to talk to except Sofie, where is this coming from?
 If I’m not just reverting to my previous combat induced psychological states, why am I once again tense, focused, and preparing for the worst?
 Was I just being “triggered” back into my old survival defenses, or was this about something else?
 And then it dawned on me, the obvious source of my renewed vigilance that perhaps you are aware of in yourself: We really are under attack by an unseen, pervasive enemy that we currently have no viable defense against.
 You and I and those we love and the well-being of our country are at risk.
 Segments of our society are being overrun; others are facing dire circumstances without adequate supplies or reinforcements; the future is unsure and the outcome still unknown.
-Having thought through what being a veteran means in all this threat and loss, I decided to pass on what I learned in case you might find it helpful.
+So I thought through what being a veteran means in all this threat and loss, and I decided to pass on what I learned in case you might find it helpful.

 Unlike many American citizens, we understand some things from our military training and experience that can help us all get through our pandemic time of trial.
 Whether or not you were ever deployed, in harm’s way, or in active combat, and no matter in which branch of our military you served, you learned some important skills and principles that are needed by our people.
 You have experience at taking on difficult tasks, on working with teammates to get the job done while trying to ensure everyone’s safety, and on doing your best without certainty of the outcome.
 You also learned that it’s not about Me, it’s about Us, and that our collective survival and victory depends on everyone doing their part, whether or not they are praised or publicly rewarded.
 We know what it is to be committed to the task and to each other, what it means to look out for the wounded and helpless, and how not to be overwhelmed by what might crumble others.
 We have each faced loneliness, fear, and uncertainty, and most of us are convinced that we would not have made it without each other.
 That’s what we know that we can bring to our people, to help them get through a long, dark night.

 As a rule, I tend not to tell war stories, except those that are funny or (like the following true story) seem to have a deeper meaning, even if I’m not sure what it is.
 Nearly fifty years ago I was flying over the tropical terrain of I Corps in Vietnam.
 It was pitch black on an emergency night medevac, headed out to who knows where (the pilots knew, thank goodness) in a Marine CH-46 to pick up wounded troops.
 I was the Doc in the Phrog.
-There were tracers searching for us from the ground, a little strobe in the bush as our only landing light, and some on-going activity in a hot LZ.
-As always, we didn’t know what we’d find on the ground or what might hit us as we left with our wounded Marines.
-We approached the LZ and began dropping from 3000 Ft. to the perimeter the Marines had set up for us.
+There were tracers searching for us from the ground, a little strobe in the bush as our landing light, and some on-going activity in a hot LZ.
+I was scared, because we didn’t know what we’d find on the ground or what might hit us as we left with our wounded Marines.
+We approached the LZ and began dropping from 3000 ft. to the perimeter the Marines had set up for us.
 I was staring out the open window looking to provide suppressing fire if needed.
-I was also singing to myself to stay calm, thinking no one could hear me above the roar of the helicopter.
-The button to engage my helmet microphone had gotten flipped over and was pressed against my collar bone.
+I was also singing old hymns to comfort myself, the kind my mom used to sing softly to herself in the evening while working around the house.
+The button to engage my helmet microphone was clipped to my flight jacket as usual, except that it had gotten flipped over and was pressed against my collar bone.
 Unbeknownst to me, I was being broadcast over the radio frequency linking our medevac flight to the ground units below.
-As I sang “Be Still My Soul,” a voice on our frequency asked “Who’s singing out there?”
+As I sang “Be Still My Soul”, someone in another aircraft asked “Who’s singing out there?”; the clear implication was that I should not have been.
 Someone on the ground responded, “Don’t stop him.
 We need all the help we can get down here.”
 I didn’t know exactly where I was or what was about to happen, but the situation was very dangerous.
 I knew that I could trust the crew and the Marine patrol on the ground.
 I knew that my help was needed, and I believed that it was worth the risk, whatever took place.
 I hope you get my intention in telling this story.
 Sometimes our efforts can be far more helpful than we realize, especially in dark and difficult times.
-Even if you (like me) are feeling the effects of ever-present danger, death, and facing the unknown, it is important to remember to sing (not always literally, of course), even if it mostly helps our neighbors.
+Even if you (like me) are feeling the effects of ever-present danger, death, and facing the unknown, it is important to remember to sing (not literally, of course), even if it mostly helps our neighbors.
 Stay positive, stay connected, stay alert, and stay focused on the task at hand.
 Our country needs what we know and the strengths that we carry because we are veterans.

 I have always held a great deal of respect for adventurers and explorers, those who willingly head out into the unknown to find what might be found Out There.
 Tales abound about the exploits of our heroic travelers and their discoveries, findings that brought what was unknown and not yet understood into the light of knowledge.
 You’re probably aware of many of these adventurers yourself…..Marco Polo, Christopher Columbus, Commodore Perry, Kit Carson and other mountain men, Lewis and Clark, and NASA astronauts.
 Although some of our most important explorers never physically set out into the wide expanse of the unknown, they nonetheless made important discoveries in the realm of science that benefit us all…..Jonas Salk, Tesla and Edison, Marie Curie, Pasteur, and Albert Einstein, for example.
 I’ve had the opportunity to do a bit of exploring myself, as have many of our Spokane Veterans Forum allies, mostly hiking solo into the western mountain ranges.
 And along the trails I’ve had plenty of time to discover a once uncharted landscape that presented as much challenge as backpacking into any wilderness…..the challenge of coming to understand what was going on inside myself.